G-Mapper: Learning a Cover in the Mapper Construction: Introduction

 Following the original Mapper construction algorithm \cite{singh2007topological}, most implementations of Mapper including \cite{van2019kepler, tauzin2020giotto} construct the cover using open intervals or hypercubes of a fixed length with a fixed amount of overlap.
 However, the optimal number of intervals or amount of overlap to use is often unknown and the Mapper output is very sensitive to these parameters.

 The implementation of Mapper in Giotto TDA \cite{tauzin2020giotto} has a \emph{balanced cover} method in which the user specifies the number of intervals and the algorithm finds a cover with the given number of intervals so that each interval covers the same number of points.
-This parameter is also difficult to know a-priori and the method may not be elaborate on generating an optimal cover.
+This parameter is also difficult to know a priori and the method may not be elaborate on generating an optimal cover.

 Statistical methods are utilized for optimizing a cover of the Mapper construction algorithm.
-Carriere, Michel, and Oudot introduced a statistical method to select these parameters \cite{carriere2018statistical}.
+Carri\`{e}re, Michel, and Oudot introduced a statistical method to select these parameters \cite{carriere2018statistical}.
 The main idea is to sweep through various Mapper parameters to find the ``best” Mapper graph that is structurally stable and close to a particular \emph{Reeb graph} \cite{reeb46points}. \emph{Extended persistence} \cite{cohen2009extending} developed by Cohen-Steiner, Edelsbrunner, and Harer is used to find this optimal Mapper graph.
 This method requires the user to know the Reeb graph to compare the Mapper graph against and relies on independent sampling conditions of the point cloud.
+Vejdemo-Johansson and Leshchenko \cite{vejdemo2020certified} developed \emph{Certified Mapper}, a statistical method for producing certificates that identifies the non-obstruction to the Nerve Lemma.

-Clustering methods such as fuzzy $C$-means \cite{dunn1973fuzzy, bezdek2013pattern} and $X$-means \cite{pelleg2000x} have been used for optimizing an open cover \cite{bui2020f, chalapathi2021adaptive}.
+Clustering methods such as fuzzy $c$-means \cite{dunn1973fuzzy, bezdek2013pattern} and $X$-means \cite{pelleg2000x} have been used for optimizing an open cover \cite{bui2020f, chalapathi2021adaptive}.
 These methods were already mentioned in the third paragraph of \secref{intro}.
-The cover optimizing algorithm we propose is motivated by a clustering method, the $G$-means clustering \cite{hamerly2003learning} using the statistical test.
+The cover optimizing algorithm we propose is motivated by a clustering method called the G-means clustering \cite{hamerly2003learning}.